 The meninges envelop the entire CNS and are therefore in an ideal position to regulate axon behavior at the CNS-PNS interface.
 We found that the meninges surrounding the developing neural tube secrete diffusible guidance cues for several classes of spinal cord neurons.
 Importantly, these guidance activities are consistent with the respective axonal trajectories relative to the meninges in the developing nervous system.
 Our findings support the idea that meningeal guidance cues contribute to nervous system wiring, and we are investigating the molecular mechanisms through which the meninges sculpt neuronal connections and regulate axon behavior at the CNS-PNS boundary.

-In a second line of investigation, we identified a motor neuron-derived factor that regulates the behavior of motor neuron cell bodies and motor axons at the CNS-PNS border.
-In mice lacking this factor, motor neuron cell bodies aberrantly leave the spinal cord, and motor axons are misguided during the earliest stages of spinal cord exit.
-We are studying the cellular and molecular mechanisms mediating the effects of this novel multifunctional regulator of motor circuit assembly.
+In a second line of investigation, we identified the motor neuron cell surface protein TAG-1 as a key multifunctional regulator of neuronal migration and axon guidance at the CNS-PNS border.
+In mice lacking TAG-1, motor neuron cell bodies aberrantly leave the CNS, and motor axons are misrouted immediately after spinal cord exit.
+We are studying the cellular and molecular mechanisms through which TAG-1 coordinates multiple steps in neuronal wiring.

 Ectopic motor neurons